Common Sports Injuries

 Activities such as football, baseball, basketball, soccer, field hockey, and lacrosse often lead to ankle injuries as a result of play on artificial surfaces, improper footwear, and/or inadequate stretching.

-For more information on sports injuries, please contact our Long Island foot doctors at Advanced Podiatry, at either our Manhasset, Huntington, Coram, Plainview, Mineola, Williston Park & Maspeth, NY practice!
+For more information on sports injuries, please contact our Long Island foot doctors at Advanced Podiatry, at either our Manhasset, Huntington, Coram, Woodbury, Mineola, Williston Park, Maspeth & Ronkonkoma, NY practice!
 Or contact us through our site’s contact form.

 *Please do not submit any Protected Health Information (PHI).